guillermocontp/Lykke-Kaffegardar/README.md

 ### 2.2 Challenges
 The current setup presents several challenges for Lykke’s growth ambitions:

-- **Fragmented data** – Information is spread across Shopify, Recharge, PSPs, Linklog, Fortnox, GA4, and local partner systems.
+- **Fragmented data**: Information is spread across Shopify, Recharge, PSPs, Linklog, Fortnox, GA4, and local partner systems.
 Without integration, analysis requires manual consolidation, which is time-consuming and error-prone.
-- **Lack of unified KPIs across markets** – Each system provides metrics, but they are not standardized or easily comparable across geographies and partners.
+- **Lack of unified KPIs across markets**: Each system provides metrics, but they are not standardized or easily comparable across geographies and partners.
 This makes it difficult to answer strategic questions such as which products, markets, or customer segments drive the most value.
-- **Limited visibility for decision-making** – Because insights are siloed within individual tools, management lacks a holistic view of performance.
+- **Limited visibility for decision-making**: Because insights are siloed within individual tools, management lacks a holistic view of performance.
 This hampers the ability to identify growth levers, monitor efficiency, and proactively address issues as the business scales.

 *Together, these challenges highlight the need for a more unified and scalable analytics approach, one that enables Lykke to consistently track performance and make data-informed decisions across all markets.*

----

 ## 3. Business Needs
+To accelerate its B2C e-commerce growth, Lykke requires a clear framework for **core KPI tracking**.
+Four metrics stand out as the most strategic for monitoring business performance:

+- **Acquisition / Growth:** *New Customers per Month* — measures expansion of the customer base.
+- **Retention / Loyalty:** *Customer Retention Rate (CRR)* — signals the ability to build lasting relationships and repeat purchases.
+- **Profitability (Sustainability):** *CLV/CAC Ratio* — ensures that the value of customers outweighs acquisition costs.
+- **Profitability (Unit Economics):** *Contribution Margin (%)* — shows whether each sale contributes positively after product, marketing, and variable costs.

+Alongside these core KPIs, Lykke will also benefit from **supporting metrics** (e.g. Average Order Value, Conversion Rate, Purchase Frequency, Gross Margin, NPS) which serve as diagnostic levers.
+These are not core because they do not, on their own, capture business success; instead, they help explain *why* core KPIs improve or decline.

-Lykke needs to:
+In addition, Lykke needs to identify its **growth levers**:
-- Track **core KPIs** (sales, customer segments, inventory, partner performance).
-- Identify **growth levers** (which markets, which products, which customers).
-  *(Team 7 & 15’s contributions here)*
-- Build **simple but reliable dashboards** for ongoing decision-making.

----
+- **Markets**: which geographies show highest potential for profitable expansion.
+- **Products**: which SKUs drive retention, higher AOV, and loyalty.
+- **Customers**: which segments deliver the highest CLV, and which can be reactivated or nurtured.

+Finally, success will depend on building **simple but reliable dashboards** that translate these KPIs into clear insights for ongoing decision-making.
+Dashboards should allow management and local partners to quickly assess performance, compare markets, and act without requiring deep analytical expertise.

 ## 4. Recommended Analytics Approach